9 Best Password Managers for Businesses in 2025

 Password Boss is an intuitive password manager that offers an easy-to-use admin dashboard and a good range of features.
 When I tested Password Boss, I found it easy to navigate around the admin dashboard and onboard new team members.
 Setting security policies was also straightforward, and I had no issue connecting Microsoft Active Directory and Azure.
 However, I would like to see more AD and SSO integration options, including Okta (which my IT team prefers to use).
 1Password, Dashlane, and other top brands include Okta integration.

-I do like how there are detailed online guides and tutorials that cover both basic and advanced features, which are all easy to follow.
+I like how there are detailed online guides and tutorials that cover basic and advanced features, which are all easy to follow.
 Additionally, Password Boss offers priority support with onboarding.

 Password Boss also offers: